archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/README.md

 # Arch Modified Physics License
 >**Attention drifters!
-If you don't have the 1.80 preview, switch to CSP version 1.73**, or lower.
-Otherwise tires will have an unknown force pushing the car, which makes drifting more difficult.
+Do not use CSP versions 1.78 to 1.73.** Otherwise tires will have an unknown force pushing the car, which makes drifting more difficult.

 As of 5 November 2022,